 Accommodation in Binibeca can be found here.

-Cala en Bosch
+Cala en Bosch Beach

 Cala en Bosch or alternatively known as Cala’n Bosch is one of the most westerly points of Menorca.
-Relatively rocky in nature but quite large considering, you can find good facilities and water sports to keep you enterained.
+Relatively rocky in nature but quite large considering, you can find good facilities and water sports to keep you entertained.

 Head for Platja de Son Xoriguer a little further along if you want to explore some water sports.